WordPress Not Uploading Images?

 We’ll show you how to easily address the image upload problem in WordPress in this post.
 We’ll also go into what’s causing the problem and how to avoid it in the future.

 When You Are Unable to Upload a Specific Image

 If you’re having this problem with one file but not the others, there are two simple fixes you can try.

 Since the image dimension is too broad, a specific image file can not upload.
 Adjust the size of your picture to make it smaller to correct this.
-You can do this in any image editor, or you can use the Picresize online tool to solve the issue.
+You can do this in any image editor or use the Picresize online tool to solve the issue.

 If the image file’s name includes special characters ($, *, &, #…) or accent letters (, á, é…), rename it to delete these characters before uploading it to WordPress.

 Sometimes you face this issue while you want to upload an image on WordPress.
 In above image show that the suggested maximum size is 2500 pixels.
 But the reality is if your file size is less than the required image file size it will show the same message.
 Even if you reduce the same file size it will show this.
 So will solve this issue in this article.

 Why this Issue Occur While WordPress is probably the biggest content management system platform?

 with the majority of website owners using it to create and publish content for their visitors.
 WordPress users are increasing by 1.1 million every six months, according to research.WordPress accounts for about 26% of the entire website, according to analysts’ estimates.
 Its effectiveness and beauty are undeniable.
 Its features enable a user to quickly launch a simple website.
 In reality, the majority of website development companies prefer this platform for its simplicity and ease of website maintenance.